 I still have more to prune, but I’m almost finished for the year.

-I didn’t lose any established plants this winter and that gratifies me and validates the choices I make for my gardens.
+I didn’t lose any established plants this winter and that gratifies me and validates my garden choices.
 I choose natives or hardy non-natives, with the occasional splurge for the newest, cheap thrill plant that everyone (okay, just gardeners) is talking about.

 I always think of the winter landscape as barren, but it isn’t, even in this winter which was colder than any of the past 19 years.
 With most of the flowering perennials in my front garden temporarily gone, I’m reminded how nice my ignored-most-of-the-year evergreens are during their winter concert on this sunny February day.

-And in my back garden, I like that the lines of the gardens are clear and defined.
+And in my back garden, I like the clearly defined garden and pathways.
 The iris and yucca straps dominate,

-while the Heartleaf Skullcap (Scutellaria ovata ssp. bracteata) insinuates its soft green carpet anywhere it’s allowed.
+while the Heartleaf Skullcap (Scutellaria ovata ssp. bracteata) insinuates its soft green carpet anywhere allowed.

 I have a clean pond, which will make pond maintenance easier for the rest of the year and appeals to my aesthetic sense.
 I don’t think the fish care whether I clean the pond or not.